Tuition fee deposits for international postgraduate taught students

 Deposit payments may be made at any time after accepting a conditional offer.

 Please make sure your payment is made in good time to ensure the amount has cleared by the deposit deadline.
 If you’re unsure how long your payment will take to clear please contact your bank.
-The deadline for 2023 entry is not yet confirmed.

 Paying the deposit before you have met all conditions of your offer will not prioritise your application in any way nor will it guarantee that you will meet all your conditions and progress to the University of York.